23 types of flatbread to try when travelling

 The dough is made with flour and milk.
 Not a sprinkle of water is used.
 To enrich the dough, a few strands of saffron is mixed.
 That leaves the dough incredibly soft and rather sweet with an unforgettable aroma.

 Sheermal is traditionally served with Nihari, a hearty lamb soup or Awadhi Kebabs, the signature dish from Lucknow.
-You will get Sheermal in Hyderabad during Ramadan food walk at the Charminar area.
+You will get Sheermal in Hyderabad during the Ramadan food walk in the Charminar area.
 In Kashmir, you may get to eat Sheermal with Nunchai, the famous pink tea.
 From Madhurima of the Orange Wayfarer.